10 Incredibly Romantic Wedding Vows for Her or Him

 Put your phone away when you are talking to your partner.

 Studies show that couples experience a boost in happiness and decrease in stress when they are spending time together.
-If this isn't encouragement to make your spouse your priority, we don't know what is!
+If this isn’t encouragement to make your spouse your priority, we don’t know what is!
+When it comes to romantic vows for your wedding, promising to put your spouse first is key.

 7. I Vow to Be Faithful